Ace Your Interviews: Preparation Guide

 Posted by Pro Resume Writers Perth on 5 May 2025

-This doesn’t have to be the situation.
+This doesn’t need to be the case.

-Take a look at your strengths and weaknesses.
+Consider your strengths and your weaknesses.

 Prepare questions

-"Does the company have any major projects on in the present"
+"Does the company have any major projects in the pipeline in the present"

-"What are the potential opportunities for advancement and further training?"
+"What are the possibilities to advance and further education?"

 Know what your salary expectations are.